 A taxi ride to Cenote Azul from Tulum takes about 40 minutes.
 The cost for this trip can go up to 300 pesos.

-3. Hire a Private Driver to Cenote Azul Tulum
+3. Hire a Private Driver

 Whichever area you are coming from – Tulum or Playa del Carmen – you can choose to book a private driver for your trip to Cenote Azul.

-This will save you time from transferring from one vehicle to another or waiting for a public transport to arrive.
+This will save you time from transferring from one vehicle to another or waiting for public transport to arrive.

 This can also potentially help you to save money, but it all depends on your haggling skills.